 UK Black Pride is celebrating its 15th birthday by exploring the theme “Home”.
 Join co-founders Lady Phyll and Moud Goba in a live digital conversation from Steve McQueen’s Year 3 exhibition at Tate Britain, about the way art and creativity can help nurture care, hope and pride inside queer family homes.

-They’ll be joined virtually by Melz Owusu, founder of the Free Black University, to consider how art in education can ignite young queer people’s power to create a brave and bold future for themselves.
+They’ll be considering how art in education can ignite young queer people’s power to create a brave and bold future for themselves.

 Everyone’s welcome to speak up and speak out at this digital queer family event.

 Phyll Opoku-Gyimah (Lady Phyll) is the nucleus of UK Black Pride.
 She speaks widely on race, gender, sexuality and class and is executive director of Kaleidoscope Trust.

 Moud Goba is a Zimbabwean lesbian and refugee residing in the UK.
 She’s a founding member of UK Black Pride and is Micro Rainbow’s Project Manager.

 Moud was named in the top 100 most influential LGBTI people in the UK by The Independent (2015) and received the Attitude Pride Award.